 Where entire segments have been liquidated, this will reduce the value of the available tax-deferred allowance.
 The 5% allowance reduces proportionately, depending upon the number of segments cashed-in.

 Withdrawals can be taken by combining the two methods.
 When the "Attempt to Optimize" option is selected, the software will attempt to use a combination of the above methods, in order to generate the lowest immediate income tax charge.
 Please note that we can’t guarantee the software’s ability to generate an optimal strategy, in every instance – tax-planning is not its purpose, after all – we would suggest, however, that the software’s ability to arrive at the best outcome is maximized when withdrawals have been scheduled, in the form of planned withdrawals, as opposed to withdrawals that are made on an ad hoc basis, by the software.

 Where to set the segmentation of bonds

 Bonds must generally be segmented for these encashment options to have effect.
 For example, if the option to "Always Encash Segments" is selected, any planned or ad hoc withdrawals from the bond would result in the liquidation of the entire bond since there is effectively only one segment.

-Segmentation is set for bonds under Advanced Settings, on the Life Fund Segments panel.
+Segmentation is set for bonds in the Current and Original Segments section.